 Positive comments are also worth bragging about on social media.
 A photo of the product and a screenshot with the text of the opinion is a great material for a post on Facebook or a report on Instagram.
+If you opt to create an Instagram video, you can download and share it on other social platforms like TikTok to augment your reach.
 Remember, however, not to exaggerate the number of such publications.
 You can use them to support e.g. a promotional campaign for a given product in order to increase its sales.

 There is no denying that most Internet users first look for products on Google.
 So make sure to display star ratings in the organic results of the search engine.
 This will show that your services and products have been appreciated by other users.
 In order to showcase reviews in Google, you need to implement a proper extension snippet on your website.